Security of discrete-modulated continuous-variable quantum key distribution: Discussion

-\acknowledgements{ We would like to thank Rotem Arnon-Friedman, Ian George, Min-Hsiu Hsieh, Anthony Leverrier, Rotem Liss, Gelo Noel Tabia, Enky Oudot, Stefano Pironio, Ernest Tan and Thomas Van Himbeeck for insightful discussions.
-We would also like to thank two anonymous referees, for conferences Qcrypt and QIP, for their insightful comments.
-This work is supported by the ERC (AdG CERQUTE, gran agreement No. 834266, and StG AlgoQIP, grant agreement No. 851716), the Government of Spain (FIS2020-TRANQI, NextGen Funds and Severo Ochoa CEX2019-000910-S), Fundaci\'{o} Cellex, Fundaci\'{o} Mir-Puig, Generalitat de Catalunya (CERCA, QuantumCAT and the postdoctoral fellowships programme Beatriu de Pin\'{o}s), the AXA Chair in Quantum Information Science, European Union's Horizon 2020 research and innovation programme under grant agreements No. 820466 (project CiviQ), No. 101114043 (project QSNP), No. 101017733 (project Veriqtas) within the QuantERA II Programme, and No. 801370 (2019 BP 00097) within the Marie Sklodowska-Curie Programme. }
+\acknowledgements{ We would like to thank Rotem Arnon-Friedman, Ian George, Shouvik Ghorai, Min-Hsiu Hsieh, Florian Kanitschar, Anthony Leverrier, Rotem Liss, Bill Munro, Gelo Noel Tabia, Enky Oudot, Stefano Pironio, Toshihiko Sasaki, Ernest Tan, Thomas Van Himbeeck and Shin-Ichiro Yamano for insightful discussions.
+We would also like to thank two anonymous referees, for conferences QCrypt and QIP, for their insightful comments.
+This work is supported by the ERC (AdG CERQUTE, grant agreement No. 834266, and StG AlgoQIP, grant agreement No. 851716), the Government of Spain (FUNQIP, NextGen Funds and Severo Ochoa CEX2019-000910-S), Fundaci\'{o} Cellex, Fundaci\'{o} Mir-Puig, Generalitat de Catalunya (CERCA and the postdoctoral fellowship programme Beatriu de Pin\'{o}s), the AXA Chair in Quantum Information Science, European Union's Horizon 2020 research and innovation programme under grant agreements No. 820466 (project CiviQ), No. 101114043 (project QSNP), No. 101017733 (project Veriqtas) within the QuantERA II Programme, and No. 801370 (2019 BP 00097) within the Marie Sklodowska-Curie Programme. }

 \begin{appendix} \begin{widetext}